DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 >
 > ***Arturi's Curse.*** Arturi soon learned, however, that Van Richten’s vengeful words had taken on a life of their own, clinging to him like a burial shroud.
 “Undead take you,” Van Richten had promised—and so they did, pursuing Arturi wherever he went.
 The Vistani banished him from their camps after dusk, naming him *mortu*, or “outcast,” a word that can also be more directly translated as “living dead.”
 No village gave Arturi sanctuary; no town’s walls would protect him.
 >
 > For eighteen years Arturi evaded his eternal pursuers, even as he desperately searched for a way to escape the clutches of his curse.
-Finally, shortly after Strahd's reawakening, he traveled to Barovia, where he sought the counsel of the Vistana seer Madam Eva.
+Finally, shortly after Strahd's reawakening, he returned to Barovia, where he sought the counsel of the Vistana seer Madam Eva.
 "Find the man who forged your fetters," she told him.
 "His final breath will set you free."
 >
 > Arturi has ranged across Barovia several times since then in search of Van Richten.
 On one occasion, he even recovered a supply cache, containing a half-written manuscript and a small assortment of weapons.
 He has been unable, however, to locate the doctor himself.
 >